Engin-Boot/capture-behavior-of-a-visit-counter-Logan111/needs-tech.md

-  Given with proper functioning server and storage When server goes off copy visitor count to storage and when server recovers copy from local to server Then the visitor count had been updated
+  Given with proper functioning server and storage When server goes off copy visitor count to storage and when server recovers copy from local to server Then the visitor count will have updated

 Scenario: Reconcile counts if the sensor is offline for a while